Objectives and Responsibilities

-- Chief Executive Officer (EMT representative)
+- Chief Executive Officer (ELT representative)

-- Director Corporate Services (EMT representative)
+- Director Governance (EMT representative)

-- Director Infrastructure (EMT representative)
+- Director Infrastructure and Property (ELT representative)

 The Committee has no executive powers and cannot make decisions on behalf of Council.
 The Committee’s decisions are recommendations only and primary responsibility for management of Council rests with the Council and the CEO.
-A quorum is constituted by attendance of at least four Members, including at least one Councillor and one Member of the EMT.
+A quorum is constituted by attendance of at least four Members, including at least one Councillor and one Member of the ELT.

 The relevant ELT Member responsible for implementing a recommendation made by the Committee must report to the Committee on a monthly basis as to the status of actions taken.